Zebratic/UE4Injector/README.md

 2. Run ``UE4injector.exe (ProcesName.exe) (SurfaceLibrary.dll) (CustomLibrary.dll)``
 - Example: ``UE4injector.exe FortniteClient-Win64-Shipping.exe dxgi.dll cheat.dll``

+# Understanding the code
+- I have been somewhat decent in writing a few comments about what the code does, and is doing.
+- Its not perfect, but it is simply to get a quick understanding on how the vulnerability works, and how its utilized.
+- Sorry that i was too lazy to not write comments in "map.cpp", i appearently didnt do so in 2018.

 # Note
 - Make sure the DLL your loading are checking for the "DWORD ul_reason_for_call" parameter.
 - UE4Injector will set "ul_reason_for_call" to "DLL_PROCESS_ATTACH", NOT A STRING